-The rest of the defaults are appropriate for us.
-Save and close the project options window.
+The endmodule keyword completes the definition of our module.
 You should now be able to compile and simulate the module.
-The output PCM of this filter and the remaining filters we implement in this lab should match that in data/foo_filtered.pcm.
-Remember to copy data/foo.pcm to in.pcm in the firstfir directory before simulating.
+The output PCM of this filter and the remaining filters we implement in this lab should match that in data/mitrib\short\filtered.pcm.
+Remember to copy data/mitrib\short.pcm to in.pcm in the fir directory before simulating.
 After simulating verify the output is correct.

-lab1/firstfir% cmp out.pcm ../data/foo_filtered.pcm
+audio/fir% cmp out.pcm ../data/mitrib\short\filtered.pcm